 Alissa Butterworth author, editor and educator.
 She received her MFA in fiction from Lesley University, Cambridge, MA, and her BA in creative writing and English literature from Franklin and Marshall College, Lancaster, PA.
 Her work, both prose and poetry, has appeared online and in print in such publications as The Alumni Arts Review, Prolog and The Reading Eagle.
 Her short story "Concerning the Death of Leighton Caulfield" was named an honorable mention in the 11th Annual NYC Midnight Short Story Contest.
 Alissa was also a finalist in the 2019 NYC Midnight Flash Fiction Contest.

-Forthcoming in the spring of 2021, Alissa's short story "The Carriage Held But Just Ourselves" will debut as part of the Satellite Collective's Telephone international Art exhibit.
+Alissa's short story "The Carriage Held But Just Ourselves" debuted as part of the Satellite Collective's Telephone international Art exhibit in the spring of 2021, and the piece was published in the accompanying print anthology put out by Crosstown Press.

 Alissa has appeared on television and the radio, and has interned with both the Reading Eagle and Consequence magazine.
 In addition, she's worked as a reader for several literary magazines.
 Alissa's also a proud student committee alum of the Emerging Writer's Festival, hosted by Franklin and Marshall College, a week-long event for students and the larger community that brings new writers and poets to the Lancaster, PA area to foster literary culture each spring.